-Hey everyone, I’m Will.
-A fourth year Physics student on an MPhys programme, and I’m just over a month into my additional year abroad.
+Hey everyone, I’m Will, a fourth year Physics student on an MPhys programme.
+I’m just over a month into my additional year abroad.
 Specifically, I’m undertaking a research project at the Institute for Environmental Physics at Heidelberg University in Germany whilst trying to improve my intermediate German.

 How’s it going?
 Well, good, if I’m being honest, but it didn’t start like that, and I think that’s important.
 But first, some background…